clicknium/clicknium-docs/doc/api/python/exceptions/unreachablebrowserextensionerror.md

 - extends: [WebError](./doc/api/python/exceptions/weberror.md)

 **UnreachableBrowserExtensionError is raised when the specified browser's extension not in ready state.
-May be the extension is not installed, not enabled or failed to run.**
+Maybe the extension is not installed, not enabled or failed to run.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)